IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 ```
 ## Removing your assignment

-When removing the assignment from my clusters:
+When you remove the storage assignment from your clusters, the following resources are removed.
- - All pods, daemonset and statefulset from the deployment will be removed.
+ - All pods, daemonsets and statefulsets from the deployment.
- - All objects (pvc, pv, pod) that created manually will remain on the cluster until manual deletion.
+ - All objects that are created manually will remain on the cluster.
+For example: app pods, PVC, PVs that you created manually, must be manually removed.

 ```sh
 ibmcloud sat storage assignment rm --assignment <assignment-name>